DocJade/doint/contributing.md

 Have an idea?
 Write it down!
 Think something works in a stupid way?
 Talk is cheap!
 Send patches!

+### Tell people what you're working on

+Please don't just open pull requests for new features without first making a tracking issue.
+Chances are, it wont be merged.

+If you plan to work on a bug, claim it!
+Don't work on it silently!

 # What SHOULDN'T I do?

 ### Don't try to do things you don't understand.